-Two of the 47 surveyed architectural resources are recommended eligible for listing on the NRHP under Criteria A, B, or C. These two resources include the Carter Cemetery (HS-3) and the Flintville Hatchery (HS-27).
-TVA agrees with the NRHP eligibility recommendations for the architectural resources and is consulting with THC on these agency determinations.
+Two of the 47 surveyed architectural resources were originally recommended eligible for listing on the NRHP under Criteria A, B, or C. These two resources include Carter Cemetery (HS-3) and the Flintville Hatchery (HS-27).
+TVA agreed with the NRHP eligibility recommendations for the architectural resources and consulted with THC on these determinations.
+THC concurred with TVA's findings and recommendations based on the results of the New South Report, with the exception of the eligibility of HS-3 (Carter Cemetery).
+THC did not concur that Carter Cemetery is eligible for the NRHP (Appendix D).